stats285/stats285.github.io/speaker_visit.md

 ## Instruction for reimbursement
 Please make sure you review [reimbursement policies](#reimbursement-policies) before you arrange your trip.
 To be reimbursed, you should submit receipts to [Ms. Nicole Cobb](https://statistics.stanford.edu/people/nicole-cobb) (Email: ncobb AT stanford.edu).
-We would recommed that you infor STATS 285 team by carbon copying our email [stats285.stanford AT gmail.com](stats285.stanford@gmail.com) while submitting your reimbursement request.
+We would recommed that you infor STATS 285 team by carbon copying our email <stats285.stanford@gmail.com> while submitting your reimbursement request.

 ## Reimbursement policies